pausan/migrate2gitlfs/README.md

 **Caveats:**

   - History is rewritten (commit hashes change)
-  - Only projects with one branch can be migrated
+  - Only one branch will be migrated
+  - All commits will be rebased as if all commits happened on one branch
-  - Special tags to blogs or trees (unusual) are lost
+  - Special tags such as blobs or trees are lost (unusual to have them, but anyway)

 ## Modes